-Ironically the newspaper goes on to name and shame Mr. Wittwer for his mindless crime…
+The newspaper goes on to name Mr. Wittwer for his role in the mindless violence…

 “In one CCTV image, football hooligan Christopher Wittwer is seen to throw a punch towards a rival fan.
 The 35-year-old, of Oakmead, Aylesbeare, who set up a controversial anti-paedophile website last summer, was jailed for 10 months after admitting affray.”

-The Jimmy Savile scandal has taught us that we cannot always rely on our Government and trusted British institutions to protect our children, but if private individuals are to replace state systems with their own, they need to meet a higher moral and practical standard.
+One has to consider what naming and shaming actually is in practical terms.
+The Jimmy Savile scandal has certainly taught us that we cannot always rely on the police, government or media organisations to protect our children.
+Yet if private individuals are to replace state systems with their own, don’t they need to meet a higher practical standard?

 How does the database protect children when it is based on often outdated news snippets?
 There’s no way of knowing if a paedophile is still in the area or a different one has moved in.
 There doesn’t appear to be any ongoing tracking of these sex offenders.
 In fact that would be virtually impossible on a mass scale.
 Whether the CSOD scheme is fit for purpose or not, the CHRIS database has arguably not been able to replace it with anything better.

 So what other function does it serve?
 Wittwer tells me that a large portion of his followers are former victims of abuse.
 Seeing their abuser shamed on the internet likely brings a certain amount of satisfaction.
 It’s called naming and shaming for a reason, as it shames the target for life.

 It’s not all about the database either.
 Wittwer is a campaigner that helps empower victims and spread awareness of child abuse issues.
 Who can find fault in that?